rm720/comp1100-assignment3/README.md

 ## Marking

 The marking is divided roughly into 70% for the code and 30% for the report.
-For exceptional reports or exceptional code we might take the liberty to shift those percentages slightly to acknowledge extra efforts.
+For exceptional reports or exceptional code, we might take the liberty to shift those percentages slightly to acknowledge extra efforts.

 Marks in the code will be awarded for functionality, clarity, and how effectively it can play Othello.

-Marks in the report will be awarded to concise writing, completeness of the report, and your understanding of your own designs and findings.
+Marks in the report will be awarded for concise writing, completeness of the report, and your understanding of your own designs and findings.

 Here is a breakdown of example student cases with different marks awarded: